contensis/docs-delivery-dotnet/key-concepts/entries-list.md

 *pageOptions*
 > Type: [PageOptions](/model/pageoptions.md)
-> Paging options for specify the page index and size.
+> Paging options for specifying the page index and size.

 ### Remarks

-The default for the pageOptions is PageSize: 20, PageIndex: 0.
+The default for the pageOptions is PageSize: 25, PageIndex: 0.

 ### Examples